ShobhinSaj/ShobhinsBookStore/ShobhinsBookStore/README.md

 @05.40 Reviewed the final output and noticed that the card layout on the homepage needs to aligned properly,added height attribs to card element and tested the output.

+2023-11-28 @01.44am Modified the if condition in index view of home to display a welcome message in case there are no products instead of showing a blank screen.
 ******************************************************************

 **Testing**